$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Cohomology jump loci and orbifold groups

-When $\cha(\K)>0$, the following question abut the cohomology jump loci is still open \cite[Section 3.5]{Suc01}: \begin{que} Does the structure theorem hold for cohomology jump loci of a complex smooth quasi-projective variety with $\cha(\K)>0$? \end{que}
+The following question abut the cohomology jump loci for arbitrary field coefficients are still open \cite[Section 3.5]{Suc01}: \begin{que} Does the structure theorem hold for $ \sV^i_k(X,\K)$ of a complex smooth quasi-projective variety $X$ with $\cha(\K)>0$? \end{que}

-Theorem \ref{structure theorem} implies the following property for the Alexander polynomial associated to the pair $(X,\nu)$. \begin{prop} Let $X$ be a complex smooth variety.
-Then for any epimorphism $\nu\colon \pi_1(X)\twoheadrightarrow \Z$, the $i$-th Alexander polynomial $\Delta_i(X,\nu)$ is of cyclotomic type for any $i$.
-Hence $\exp(\M_i(X^\nu))$ is a positive integer. \end{prop} \begin{proof} The structure theorem for cohomology jump loci implies that \cite[Proposition 1.4]{BLW18} all the roots of $\Delta_i(X^\nu,\C)$ are roots of unity.
+Theorem \ref{structure theorem} implies the following property for the Alexander polynomial associated to the pair $(X,\nu)$. \begin{prop} Let $X$ be a complex smooth quasi-projective variety.
+For any epimorphism $\nu\colon \pi_1(X)\twoheadrightarrow \Z$, $\Delta_i(X,\nu)$ is of cyclotomic type for any $i\geq 0$.
+Hence $\exp(\M_i(X^\nu))$ is a positive integer. \end{prop} \begin{proof} By \cite[Proposition 1.4]{BLW18}, the structure theorem for cohomology jump loci implies that all the roots of $\Delta_i(X^\nu,\C)$ are roots of unity.
 Since $\Delta_i(X^\nu,\C)$ and $\Delta_i(X^\nu)$ only differ by multiplication with a non-zero constant integer, the claim follows. \end{proof}